IQ Archive

 • The Feats: At 13, he won a gold medal at the International Physics Olympiad.
 At 16, he was working with NASA on colonizing Mars.
 He earned his PhD from Princeton at 22.

 • The Focus: Hirata represents focused intelligence.
-He has applied his massive intellect almost exclusively to cosmology and astrophysics.
+He has applied his massive intellect almost exclusively to cosmology and astrophysics (Dark Energy).

-In 1926, psychologist Catharine Cox published a study estimating the IQs of historical figures based on their writings and age of achievements.
+In 1926, psychologist Catharine Cox published a landmark study estimating the IQs of historical figures based on their writings, age of achievements, and biographical data.
+This is “Retroactive IQ Estimation.”

-• Johann Wolfgang von Goethe: Estimated ~210.
-A polymath who excelled in poetry, science, and politics.
+• Johann Wolfgang von Goethe (Est. 210): A polymath who excelled in poetry, science (color theory), and politics.
+He is often cited as the ultimate “Renaissance Man.”

 The Problem with “High Scores”